jpgmv1998/reproducible_paper_template/_template_README_replicationPackage.md

 Data Availability and Provenance Statements
 ----------------------------

-> INSTRUCTIONS: Every README should contain a description of the origin (provenance), location and accessibility (data availability) of the data used in the article.
+> INSTRUCTIONS: Every README should contain a description of the origin (provenance), location, and accessibility (data availability) of the data used in the article.
 These descriptions are generally referred to as "Data Availability Statements" (DAS).
 However, in some cases, there is no external data used.

 - [ ] This paper does not involve analysis of external data (i.e., no data are used or the only data are generated by the authors via simulation in their code).